nasaarmas/pmaports-alioth/README.md

 }
 ```

-## 4.4.
+## 5.5.
 Capturing the Logs

-Connect arduino to the computer and listen via `minicom`:
+Connect arduino to the computer and listen via `minicom`, logs will be saved to uart_logs.txt file:
 ```bash
 minicom -b 115200 -D /dev/ttyACM0 -C uart_logs.txt
 ```

-Also needs DTB changes like in the [following patch](linux-postmarketos-qcom-sm8250-alioth/0001-modified-dts-to-see-kernel-data-on-uart.patch).